rohit12crj/Study-Notes/Jenkins/notes.md

 ---

 ✅ share artifacts between different stages in same job in jenkins ?
+- n Jenkins pipelines, artifacts between stages in the same job can be shared because stages usually use the same workspace.
+However, for more reliable handling, especially when different agents are involved, we use stash and unstash to temporarily store and retrieve artifacts between stages.
+If we want to persist artifacts after the build, we use archiveArtifacts

 ---

 ✅ How do you share artifacts across pipelines/jobs?